Pozzuoli: Antiquity

-The apostle Paul landed in Pozzuoli on his way to Rome, 170 mi away, stayed for seven days (Acts 28:13, 14), and then began with his companions his journey by the Appian Way to Rome.
-There was a Nabataean community in the city that built a sanctuary at the port; it likely ended in the early second century CE when the site was filled with concrete.
+The apostle Paul landed in Pozzuoli on his way to Rome, 150 mi away, stayed for seven days (Acts 28:13, 14), and then began with his companions his journey by the Appian Way to Rome.
+The Puteoli Nabataean inscriptions confirm the existence of a Nabataean community in the city that built a sanctuary at the port; it likely ended in the early second century AD when the site was filled with concrete.
+An inscription dating from 174 AD (C.I. no. 5853) also attests to a trading station of Tyrians.
+It records a petition by merchants who requested that their home city of Tyre (in modern Lebanon) help maintain their commercial statio (designated office or headquarters) as declining membership and rising religious expenses had made the institution difficult to sustain.

 In 37 AD, Puteoli was the location for a political stunt by Emperor Gaius Caligula, who, on becoming Emperor, ordered a temporary floating bridge to be built using trading vessels, stretching for over two miles (2 mi) from the town to the famous neighboring resort of Baiae, across which he proceeded to ride his horse, in defiance of an astrologer's prediction that he had "no more chance of becoming Emperor than of riding a horse across the Gulf of Baiae".

 With the development of the port of Ostia begun by Claudius in 42 AD, completed by Nero in 54 and enlarged by Trajan between 100 and 106, the fortunes of Puteoli began to decline, although Antoninus Pius repaired the pier's storm damage in 139.
 Nero's abortive attempt to build the Fossa Neronis canal from Puteoli to Rome may have prolonged its life.
 As a reward for their support in the fight against Vitellius, Vespasian (r.
 69–79 AD) installed more veterans there, assigned the city a part of the Capuan territory and gave it the title Colonia Flavia which it retained.

 Hadrian died at Baiae in 138 and was at Cicero's villa at Puteoli, though his body was later transferred to Rome.

 Two aqueducts eventually served Puteoli; the Campanian aqueduct dating from the 1st c.
 BC at the latest, and also the Aqua Augusta.
 Several cisterns still exist, including the very large Piscina di Cardito.

 Saint Proculus (San Procolo) was martyred here with his companions in the fourth century, and is the city's patron saint.
 The seven eagle heads on the coat of arms of the town of Pozzuoli are said to represent seven of these martyrs.
 November 16 was the official feast day for Saint Proculus.
 St Proculus was affectionately nicknamed u pisciasotto ("the pants-pisser") because November 16 was often a day of rain.
 The townspeople also celebrated his feast day on the second Sunday in May.